sanger-pathogens/Roary/README.md

 ```

 ### Ubuntu 12.04
-Some of the software versions in apt are quite old so follow the instructions for [LinuxBrew](http://brew.sh/linuxbrew/) below.
+Some of the software versions in apt are quite old so follow the instructions for Bioconda below.

-## CentOS/RedHat
-To install the dependancies, the easiest way is to install [LinuxBrew](http://brew.sh/linuxbrew/) using the steps for Fedora, then follow the steps below for installing Roary on LinuxBrew.

 ## Bioconda - OSX/Linux
 Install conda.
 Then install bioconda and roary: